 One way of doing it is having the leaders in the company act as mentors – giving advice and feedback on the progress of more junior leaders.
 All with the subtext that one day the more junior leader could be a mentor themselves.

 You can also leverage 360 feedback to understand how the leader is developing in the eyes of their colleagues.
 Do direct reports notice a difference?
 Do peers recognize emerging leadership qualities?

 It’s crucial that feedback is actioned.
 An employee needs to be given resources to help them if they’re given poor feedback in a particular area.

-A lack of follow-up around what happens after going through feedback means that the process becomes pointless.
-It will also damage future attempts at carrying out effective 360s as employees will be apathetic about how useful it’ll be.
+A lack of follow-up around feedback means that the process becomes pointless.
+It will also make employees apathetic about future attempts to carry out effective 360s.

 Top leadership skills to teach in a development program

 Many organizations turn to Qualtrics asking where to start when it comes to developing a world-class employee experience program.
 The best-case scenario involves developing leadership competencies that reflect the unique industry, business, and needs of your organization.
 If your organization hasn’t codified those leadership competencies the following are common attributes to focus on:

 - Goal-setting and planning: Establishing small and large goals that contribute to the greater good of the organization.
 Assess the resources in your team, set realistic goals based on those resources and assign tasks to individuals so that everyone is working towards those goals.

 - Communication: It’s essential to be able to write, listen, speak and present information in a clear and efficient way, and to determine the best way of communicating for specific messages, e.g. email versus a video conference meeting.

 - Negotiation: By mastering how to be strong influencers and fair negotiators, leaders will return to their teams knowing that it is not about power, but about the best influence on employees to drive results.